2016-10-24

 20 Years of Password Nonsense

 Straying from a brute-force attack, are there other ways to get a password?
-Of course, and these are even more fun.
+Of course, and these are fun.
 No matter how long, no matter how complex, no password is safe if you give it away through social engineering (fake login pages).

 Never, ever click a link from a vendor or bank's email that will take you to their site.
 These are easily spoofed.
 Instead, open your browser and go to the site yourself.